-One of the main factors in determining how long any degree will take is the program curriculum.
-Most universities use credit hours to measure how many credits you’ll earn from a course.
-This is based on how long a student spends in class each week during the semester.
-Most master’s degree programs require a graduate student to take 30 to 60 credit hours of coursework.
+Most universities use credit hours to measure how many credits you’ll earn from a course, which are based on how long you spend in class each week during the semester.
+Most master’s degree programs require you to take 30 to 60 credit hours of coursework.
 Some programs involve as many as 72 credit hours.

 It’s possible to complete a 34-credit Master of Applied Data Science degree in as little as twelve months.
 A 72-credit Master of Business Administration (MBA), on the other hand, will likely take two to three years for full-time students.

-Some master’s programs require that students complete a final project like a thesis paper, internship, or a capstone project.
+Some master’s programs require you to complete a final project like a thesis paper, internship, or a capstone project.
 Master’s programs in research-heavy fields like mathematics or psychology often require a master’s thesis.
 Writing this scholarly paper involves a significant amount of independent research and lab work over and above the normal course load.

 Some non-thesis degrees have an internship or capstone project as part of their program requirements.
 This is more common for fields where hands-on experience is a benefit, like computer science or business.

-Full-time students taking a full course load (typically more than nine credit hours per semester) can expect to finish their degree faster than a part-time student.
-However, studying full time can make it challenging to keep up with work, family, and other commitments.
+Full-time students taking a full course load (typically around nine credit hours per semester) can expect to finish their degree faster than part-time students.
+However, studying full-time can make it challenging to keep up with work, family, and other commitments.

-A part-time approach, on the other hand, makes it easier to balance your studies with these other commitments, and it can ease the financial burden as well.
-This improved work-life balance also means it will take you longer to complete your master’s program.
+Part-time students may find it easier to balance their studies with these other commitments, and it can ease the financial burden as well.
+However, this improved work-life balance also means it will take longer to complete your master’s program.